 ARTIST BIO

-Every song begins on piano - a tribute to her fallen idol and teacher - before evolving into layered, genre-bending productions built entirely from lived experience.
-Her writing contains “0 Fiction”: each lyric reflect real truth, from physical & mental health, through to social pressures and obligations, to narcissism and many things in-between.
+Every song begins on piano - a tribute to her fallen idol and teacher whose last creation was exactly this.
+Compositions are then transformed into layered, genre-bending productions built entirely from lived experience.
+Her writing contains “0 Fiction”: each lyric reflect real truth, from physical & mental health, through to social pressures and obligations, to narcissism and her experiences and observations of this mad, modern, fast-pace life we now find ourselves in.

 Having performed in bands, orchestras and studio environments until age 19 where her hiatus sadly began, Blondie B now records independently while building her first collection of original material.
 Her sound combines uplifting, butt-wiggling grooves with darker emotional undertones, in attempt to balance catharsis and celebration.
+It’s meant to bring hope.